A-League Logo

 What used to be the name of the A-League?

-Prior to its conversion to the A-League in 2004, Australia’s premier soccer competition was known as the National Football League.
-The new competition started with eight teams, most of which were new to the soccer world.
+Before its conversion to the A-League in 2004, Australia’s premier soccer competition was the National Football League.
+The competition started with eight teams, most new to the soccer world.